 Incorporated in 1855, Tampa has a colorful history and sweet secrets to share.
 And it can hold its own in the busy tourism belt of Florida.
-Whether you are a fan of amusement parks, quiet paths through the city, animal life, night life, or a culinary adventure (or, if you’re like our family, all of the above), Tampa has a lot to offer.
-There are so many things to do in Tampa with kids.
+Whether you are a fan of amusement parks, quiet paths through the city, animal life, night life, or a culinary adventure (or, if you’re like our family, all of the above), there are lots of fun things to do in Tampa with kids.

 From the Bay to the lakes dotting the area, you’ll find everything you want in a family vacation.
 Here are some of our favorite things to do in Tampa with kids: